 To identify the Best Colleges in Washington for 2018 we averaged the latest results from the most respected college ranking systems with thousands of real student review scores from around the web to produce a unique College Consensus rating for each school.
 You won’t find a more comprehensive ranking of the top colleges and universities in Washington anywhere.
 Read more about our rankings methodology and sources at our about page.

 University of Washington-Seattle Campus

 Walla Walla University

-The best college in Washington have one thing in common – they are designed to reflect the best of Washington’s culture and society, and they grow to meet the needs of Washington’s people as the world around them changes.
+The best colleges in Washington have one thing in common – they are designed to reflect the best of Washington’s culture and society, and they grow to meet the needs of Washington’s people as the world around them changes.
 Washington has seen changes, definitely.
-Many of Washington’s leading colleges and universities, including Whitman College 76 , Gonzaga University 69 , University of Washington 70 and University of Puget Sound 67 , were founded even before Washington was admitted to the union, when it was just an up-and-coming territory.
+Many of Washington’s leading colleges and universities, including Whitman College, Gonzaga University, and the University of Washington itself, were founded even before Washington was admitted to the union, when it was just an up-and-coming territory.

 Washington’s people drive higher education in Washington.
 While three-quarters of Washington’s population is white, many descended from the settlers who came across the US in the mid 19th century, Washington is well on its way to becoming one of the most diverse states in the union, with a large Hispanic population and growing Asian demographic.
 Many of Washington’s residents are drawn to Washington’s booming economy, which in turn is driven by the tech and energy industries, as well as retail, including Amazon, Microsoft, and many entrepreneurial start-ups.